ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 3. Click **Delete Projects** to confirm the deletion.

 ###Creating a user account
-If you have the cloud_admin or project_admin roles you can create new user accounts.
+If you have the `cloud_admin` or `project_admin` roles, you can create new user accounts.
 When you create a user account, you must assign the account to a primary project.
 You also have the option of assigning the account to additional projects.

 1. In the navigation bar, open the Identity panel and click on **Users**.
 2. Click **Create User**.
 3. In the **Create User** window, enter a user name, email, and preliminary password for the user.
 Confirm the password.
 Select a project from the Primary Project list.
 Choose a role for the user from the Role list.
-Default is \_member\_.
+Default is `\_member\_`.
 4. Click **Create User** to confirm your changes.
 The dashboard assigns an ID to the user, and the user appears in the Users category.

 ###Disabling or enabling a user
-If you have the cloud_admin or the project_admin role you can enable and disable user accounts.
+If you have the `cloud_admin` or the `project_admin` role you can enable and disable user accounts.
 When you disable a user account, the user can no longer log in.
-However, the data for the user is maintained so that you can enable the user at any time.
+However, the data for the user is maintained so that you can re-enable the user at any time.

 1. In the navigation bar, open the Identity panel and click on **Users**.
 2. Locate the user that you want to disable or enable in the Users list.